sakinsarfraz/Projects/platform-safety-threat-intelligence.md

 ## Finding:

-### GCC High-Severity Threat Analysis
+### 1. GCC High-Severity Threat Analysis

 **Observation:**
 Saudi Arabia has the highest total enforcement volume by far (343k) but not the highest rate.
+On the other hand, Kuwait has the highest repeated offender rate with approximately 1.93 enforcements per account

 **Key Metric - Repeat Offender Rate:**
 - Saudi Arabia: 1.67 enforcements per account